• Skip to primary navigation

 Jump to Recipe

-This easy gluten-free banana cake is a great way to use overripe bananas.
-Made with gluten-free flour, brown sugar, and melted butter, the cake is moist and tender.
-(Dairy-free option included.)
+This easy gluten-free banana cake recipe makes a cake that’s moist and tender.
+It’s a great way to use overripe bananas.
+Made with gluten-free flour, brown sugar, and melted butter.
+(Dairy-free variation included.)

-Slice of gluten-free banana cake with cream cheese icing.
+Slice of gluten-free banana cake frosted with cream cheese frosting.

 Let’s talk about gluten-free banana cake.
 The first thing you need to know is that it’s not banana bread.
 Think of it more like a buttery yellow cake with a lovely banana flavor.
 It’s moist, flavorful, and best of all, really easy to make.